You’ve done your research. You’re already 60-70% of the way towards making your decision.

 1. We commit to being transparent throughout the conversation

-As much as it’s our job to service our prospects, we’re a sales function accountable for bringing in delivery-ready clients who can support our business growth.
-Our sales conversations are designed to broker this but also to acknowledge it to the prospect, so all parties are on the same page in regards to the nature of the conversation as a sales call.
+As much as it’s our job to service our prospects, we’re also a sales function accountable for bringing in delivery-ready clients who can support our business growth.
+Our sales conversations are designed to broker this but also to acknowledge it, so we're all on the same page.

 2. We commit to staying open-minded to how we can help you